-A workshop will be convened April 4-5, 2019 at SCCWRP to discuss a path toward standardizing methods for measuring microplastics in the environment.
+An April 4, 2019 workshop at SCCWRP to discuss a path toward standardizing methods for measuring microplastics in the environment

 Measuring Microplastics: Building Best Practices for Sampling, Extraction and Analysis

 Hosted by: HORIBA Inc., SCCWRP and the University of Toronto

 In coordination with the State of California Water Resources Control Board and the California Ocean Protection Council

 - California Ocean Protection Council perspective (Deborah Halberstadt) PowerPoint

 - State Water Resources Control Board perspective (Darrin Polhemus)

 - Microplastics overview and aspects related to human health for consideration (Bob Andrews) PowerPoint

 - Microplastics overview and aspects related to human health for consideration (Chelsea Rochman) PowerPoint

 - Video Recordings: Methods Presentations